 So, our goal is to do a clustering analysis only with respect to the metagenomic samples, as we don’t want the coverage of our contigs in metatranscriptomic samples to affect their organization (I assume you can see why we don’t want that).

-This file is the default clustering configuration anvi’o uses for clustering contigs in merged samples based on sequence composition and coverage:
+The following file, for example, is the default clustering configuration anvi’o uses for clustering contigs in merged samples based on sequence composition and coverage:

-I will create a copy of this file in my work directory.
+For that, first I will create a copy of this file in my work directory.
 You can copy-paste the text from here and put it in a file (lets call it

 my_cluster_config.ini), or you can use this command line to create a copy form the one you have on your disk right now: